AM-ash-OR-AM-I/PasslockDesktop/README.md

 # Frameworks ⚙️
-Made with 💖 using Python using <a href="https://github.com/kivy/kivy">Kivy</a> as framework, along with
+Made with 💖 in Python using <a href="https://github.com/kivy/kivy">Kivy</a> as framework, along with
 <a href="https://github.com/kivymd/KivyMD">KivyMD</a> library.